Ketamine Assisted Psychotherapy (KAP)

 Ketamine Assisted Psychotherapy with Phil Wolfson at the Ketamine Training Center (September 2019)

 In this training April gained competence, understanding, and skills for the creation of the appropriate set and setting for KAP.
-This encompasses the therapeutic modalities, tools and processes necessary for guiding clients in non-ordinary states of consciousness; including building trust, working through trauma, awakening mind-consciousness, and encouraging new behaviors.
+This encompasses the therapeutic modalities, tools and processes necessary for guiding clients in non-ordinary states of consciousness; including building trust, working through trauma, awakening mind-consciousness, supporting new behaviors and integration.

 Ketamine Assisted Psychotherapy Apprenticeship (February - May 2019)